OT Security: IEC 104 Attack - Rogue Master

 IEC 104 - Overview

-IEC 104 (IEC-60870-5-104) is a communication protocol that is utilized by many types of OT/ICS and SCADA systems especially those that are a part of energy and power infrastructure.
+IEC 104 (IEC-60870-5-104) is a communication protocol and standard that is utilized by many types of OT/ICS and SCADA systems, especially those that are a part of energy and power infrastructure.

 It facilitates remote control and monitoring over TCP/IP and is usually used for connecting control centers (client/master) to RTU/IEDs and substations (server/slave).
 Using this protocol, several data points such as breaker status, tank levels, etc. can be monitored, ingested, and controlled.